Inverness Tool Library Privacy Statement

 Under data protection law, you have rights including:

-- Your right to erasure – You have the right to ask us to erase your personal information, for example, if you no longer wish to be a library member and there are no overriding legal reasons for us to continue processing your data.
+- The right to erasure – GDPR introduces a right for individuals to have personal data erased.
+For example, if you no longer wish to be a library member and there are no overriding legal reasons for us to continue processing your data.
+However, because data is necessary for us to gather information for funding applications, information will be held and retained within the data retention guidelines detailed above.

-- Your right to data portability – You have a right to ask for a copy of your personal data in a common format (for example, a .csv file).
+- The right to data portability – You have a right to ask for a copy of your personal data in a common format (for example, a .csv file).
+This can be done by logging in to your ‘myTurn’ account to view your information, or by contacting us.

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.